qiaoen17/tp/docs/UserGuide.md

 Format: `marktut INDEX`

 * Marks the tutorial at the specified `INDEX`.
-* The index refers to the index number shown in the displayed tutorial list.
+* The `INDEX` refers to the index number shown in the displayed tutorial list.

 Example: